 - Delimited fields in flat files have a limit of 50000000 characters.

-How does the text files (Flat Files) are processed by BizTalk?
+How are the text files (Flat Files) processed by BizTalk?

 Internally, BizTalk “prefers” to use the message type XML.
 If messages are in XML format, BizTalk “offers” numerous automatisms that are very useful in these environments, such as message routing based on a particular field (promoted property), tracking and analysis of multidimensional values and dimensions with BAM (Business Activity Monitoring), or making logical decisions within orchestrations (business processes) using elements of the message.